-Interconnected Fees and Odorisation Fees shall be payable from the relevant Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement (in relation to a Receipt Point or in total) pursuant to section 14, provided that if First Gas gives notice under section 7.11, the relevant Odorisation Fee shall cease to be payable on expiry of the required notice period and no Termination Fee shall be be payable in respect of those Odorisation Facilities.
+Interconnection Fees and any Odorisation Fees shall be payable from the relevant Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement (in relation to a Receipt Point or in total) pursuant to section 14, provided that if First Gas gives notice under section 7.11, the relevant Odorisation Fee shall cease to be payable on expiry of the required notice period and no Termination Fee (if and to the extent applicable) shall be payable in respect of those Odorisation Facilities.

 OBA Charges

-To the extent it is an OBA Party, the Interconnected Party shall be liable for and shall pay to First Gas:
+For any Receipt Point at which an OBA applies, the Interconnected Party shall be liable for and shall pay to First Gas:

-Balancing Gas Charges; and
+Balancing Gas Charges;

-charges for Excess Running Mismatch;
+charges for Excess Running Mismatch; and

+Peaking Charges,

-(together, OBA Charges) determined by First Gas in accordance with the Code.
+((a) through (c), together, OBA Charges) determined by First Gas in accordance with the Code.

 Over-Flow Charge

-The Interconnected Party shall pay a charge for any Hour in which the metered quantity at a Receipt Point exceeds the Physical MHQ of that Receipt Point (Over-Flow Charge), equal to:
+The Interconnected Party shall pay a charge (Over-Flow Charge) for any Hour in which the metered quantity of Gas at a Receipt Point exceeds the Physical MHQ of that Receipt Point (Over-Flow), equal to:

 Fee × OFQ × 20